-This course may be taken to partially satisfy the core curriculum requirement in either the social sciences (PSY 250) or the natural sciences (BIO 250).
+This course may be taken to partially satisfy the core curriculum requirement in either the Social Sciences (PSY 250) or the Natural Sciences (BIO 250).

 An introduction to the study of the brain and behavior.
-In this course students will become familiar with recent advances in the growing field of Neuroscience as they consider how their brains work and how the nervous system grows, perceives, controls the body, sleeps, ages and responds to damage and disease.
+The brain is the only organ that studies itself.
+In this course students will become familiar with recent advances in the growing field of Neuroscience as they consider how their brains work and how the nervous system grows, perceives, controls the body, sleeps, ages and responds to damage and disease